AsudeDogan/MovieAPP/README.md

 For users who prefer not to register, we also offer the option to explore the movie collection through a Guest Mode.

-We thoroughly enjoyed working on this project, and we are especially proud of the app's design.
-We look forward to creating more fun and engaging projects in the future. 🧿
+I thoroughly enjoyed working on this project, and I am especially proud of the APP's design.
+I look forward to creating more fun and engaging projects in the future.